 - Consumers rarely (if ever) scroll past the first page of search engine results.
 It’s estimated that 75–85% of searchers do not scroll past the first page of Google results.
 In fact, the top two or three results command the lion’s share of clicks as illustrated in the chart below from Smart Insights.
 The click-through rate (CTR) falls significantly for each drop in position on Page 1—and anything past the first page (position No. 10) falls off the chart completely.

 While the impact on SEO can’t be understated (especially for search-dependent categories like travel and weather), there is hope for healthcare marketers.
-Search is still an effective channel for engaging consumers and clinicians seeking healthcare information and remains the No. 1 source of site traffic for leading health systems, according to the Hospital Digital Experience Index from ConnectiveDX.
+Search is still an effective channel for engaging consumers and clinicians seeking healthcare information and remains the No. 1 source of site traffic for leading health systems, according to the Hospital Digital Experience Index.

-Here are four proven strategies for winning in the zero-click search world:
+Here are five proven strategies for winning in the zero-click search world:

 - Turn your website into a conversion engine.
 Like any good investor, marketers who diversify their portfolio of traffic sources will increase the potential for return.
 Translation: Don’t put the majority of your energy (eggs) into optimizing for search (basket).
 The following illustration from SparkToro represents how your site and subscription strategy can serve as the central destination for all digital channels, driving users to a content hub designed to advance the conversation towards a conversion.
 With this integrated approach, we’ve seen success in helping healthcare systems evolve their content strategy to generate higher inbound traffic and leads.